elk-audio/sushi/README.md

 `$ export SUSHI_TEST_DATA_DIR=/path/to/sushi/repo/test/data`

+Moreover, the battery of tests for VST3 plugin support, build and use the example plugins of the VST3 SDK.
+While the automated tests running as part of the build find these plugins automatically, when running the `unit_tests` binary manually, you may need to set the working directory to: `/path/to/sushi/build_folder_name/test`, for the path to resolve correctly.

 ## License
 Sushi is licensed under Affero General Public License (“AGPLv3”).
 See [LICENSE](LICENSE.md) document for the full details of the license.
 For contributing code to Sushi, see [CONTRIBUTING.md](CONTRIBUTING.md).